OWASP/www-project-ai-security-and-privacy-guide/owaspaiexchange.md

   - Not covered yet in ISO/IEC standards

-- **#[FEDERATEDLEARNING](/goto/federatedlearning/)** (development-time datascience).
-Federative learning can be applied when a training set is distributed over different organizations, preventing that the data needs to be collected in a central place - increasing the risk of leaking.
+- **#[FEDERATEDLEARNING](/goto/federatedlearning/)** (development-time data science).
+Federated learning can be applied when a training set is distributed over different organizations, preventing that the data needs to be collected in a central place - increasing the risk of leaking.

   Links to standards: